Chorus/DynamicsDocs/docs/Billing/SessionNotes.md

     | Behavior Category | Behavior | Behavior Objective | Count |
     |-|-|-|-|
-- Rendering Provider Name, and their [Qualifications that are configured]](../AdminSetup/QualificationDefinition.md) to show on session notes.
+- Rendering Provider Name, and their [Qualifications that are configured](../AdminSetup/QualificationDefinition.md) to show on session notes.
 - Electronically Signed By / Date Signed (for submitted sessions)
-- Footer ()

 ### 97153 Narrative
 The following narrative template shows on any services where the [healthcare service type](../AdminSetup/HealthcareService.md/#healthcare-services) is Direct Treatment or Direct Treatment by BCBA.